 6 Biggest Air Conditioning Problems Resulting from the Arizona Sun

 Your central air conditioner is no different, because it is affected by the heat just as you are.
-Let’s take a closer look at six common HVAC problems our technicians encounter in repairing Arizona A/C units that all stem from our state’s high summertime heat.
+Let’s take a closer look at six common HVAC problems our technicians encounter when repairing AC units In Arizona that all stem from our state’s high summertime heat.

 1. Air Conditioner Fan Not Spinning